 Insurance carriers sometimes have specific requirements that must be satisfied before benefits are administered (such as prior authorization for services).
 It is important for you to determine what steps need to be taken to ensure you satisfy your carrier’s requirements.
 CRG is happy to assist you with meeting policy requirements; however, payment for services is ultimately the responsibility of the financially responsible party, not your insurance company.

 We recognize that the current insurance environment is complex, especially when it comes to mental health.
 We hope that the following points will assist you when checking on your plan’s coverage:

-- The Sagamore Provider Health Network and Multiplan are in network.
+- The Sagamore Provider Health Network is in network.
 All other provider networks are out of network.

 - Please note that some insurance plans have separate mental health coverage through another carrier or network.
 If this is the case with your plan, the name and contact information for your mental health carrier should be included in your policy handbook and on the back of your insurance card.

 - Some plans only cover services with particular types of providers (for example, your plan may cover services with a psychologist but not with a social worker).
 It is important to inquire which types of providers are covered under your plan.
 CRG’s staff or our website can provide you with the credentials of the provider(s) you are scheduled to see.

 - Additionally, some plans only cover particular types of services (for example, they cover individual therapy but not family therapy).
 It is important to ask your insurance company if the service(s) you are scheduled to receive are included in your plan.

 - It is also important to find out if your insurance policy has any diagnosis exclusions (for example, your plan may cover treatment for depression but not treatment for ADHD).
 We recommend you ask if there are any psychological conditions that are not covered by your policy.